zde37/pinata-go-sdk/README.md

 We're always looking to improve and expand the SDK.
 Here are some features we're considering for future releases:

 - Implementation of gateway functionality
-- Adding comprehensive test suite
 - Support for additional Pinata API endpoints as they become available
-- Improved error handling and logging
 - Performance optimizations

 If you have any suggestions for future features, please open an issue or contribute to the project!